ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

    ```
    aws --region us-east-1 secretsmanager get-secret-value --secret-id ingest/dev/secrets --query SecretString --output text | jq -jr .archiver_api_key
    ```
-   If you have admin access to s3 buckets you should be able to retrieve the username and password this way.
+   Only developers are able to access the secrets manager.

 ### Set up gsutil to access staging area
 **If you already have gsutil set up, please skip this step**